Updated: July 31, 2024

 Job descriptions are critical of any hiring process that lands you a prime future employee.
 They provide potential candidates with a clear idea of the job, what is expected from them, and how they will be evaluated for success.

 However, the quality of your job description can predict the quality of your new hire.
-This post will give you some best practices for writing compelling job descriptions that communicate your expectations clearly and effectively.
+This post will give you some best practices on how to write a job description that communicates your expectations clearly and effectively.

 What is a job description?